ENZYMES

 Our Alpha Amylase Enzyme hydrolyses starch to increase sugar recovery and improve overall performance.

-Reduces Syrup
+Reduces Viscocity

 Better Quality Sugar